josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/💌_Visible_Ink/🧱_gov_email_is_not_a_bunker.md

 A high-risk communication usually has a preparation window and an aftermath window.

-Before a trip, meeting, appointment decision, diplomatic visit, treaty move, strategic-industry discussion, legal deadline, or security-sensitive briefing, there may be visible signs:
+Before a trip, meeting, appointment decision, diplomatic visit, treaty move, strategic-industry discussion, legal deadline, procurement decision, or security-sensitive briefing, there may be visible signs:

 - travel planning;
 - diary movement;